root-project/training/BasicCourse/readme.md

 ### Day 2

-5. Python Interface 1h
+6. Python Interface 1h
  - Python crash course
  - Mapping C++ to Python with PyROOT: elements of the ROOT Python "bindings"
  - Creating a nice plot with PyROOT
  - Exercises

-6. ROOTBooks 2h
+7. ROOTBooks 2h
  - Complement the macro, prompt and script approach with a web-based solution
  - Create a nice ROOTBook: best practices, plotting
- - Introduction to JSROOT
+ - JSROOT in ROOTBooks
  - ROOTBooks at CERN
  - Exercises

-7. Working with Files 1h
+8. Working with Files 1h
  - The problem of input and output of data
  - Elements of file structure and format
  - Write and read objects
  - The TBrowser
  - Exercises

-8. Working with Columnar Data 2h
+9. Working with Columnar Data 2h
  - Two storage options: row- and column-wise
  - TDataFrame: the handle on the ROOT (and not only) columnar data
  - Exercises

-9. Developing packages using ROOT 30m
+10. Developing packages using ROOT 30m
  - Setting up the environment
  - Linking libraries, finding headers: the `root-config` script
  - Exercises